 Nancy Monroe (co-vice president) brings her skills of counseling; listening, and problem-solving, as well as her enjoyment of graphic design to her work at Inn Along the Way.
 As someone who enjoys writing as well as public speaking she is honored to be able to write about Inn Along the Way for the Lincoln County News, giving voice to her passion for the project.
 Nancy was born in Western PA and moved to New England as a young teen.
 She graduated from Assumption College with a BA in English and Psychology.
 Years later, while living in Exeter, NH, she earned her M. Ed. in school counseling from UNH.
 Her work experience has taken her from the insurance industry to early childhood education to adult education.
 Prior to her retirement, she was the Education Coordinator of the Rockingham County Department of Corrections in New Hampshire where she was responsible for the educational needs of the inmates.
 While there she successfully sought grant funding to run an OSHA 10-hour Safety course which enabled many of the inmates to obtain their certification, thus increasing their chance of employability upon release.
 She was a member of the facility's Safety Committee and is also OSHA 10-hour Safety certified.
 Nancy and her husband, a Maine native, have had a home in New Harbor for the past 15 years.
 They moved here, permanently, in 2018.
 She has two adult sons.
 The oldest is in the Navy and currently in New Jersey.
 The youngest lives in South Boston with his wife.

 Timothy Kimpton (treasurer) was born in Montana, and grew up in Colorado.
 His parents instilled in him a lifelong love of the outdoors and winter.
 In his multi-faceted career, he spent nearly thirteen years in the Army, worked for approximately eleven years as a machinist and production supervisor, five years in retail men’s wear, and nearly two years as a goldsmith.
 In 2002, he graduated from the University of Maine School of Law.
 He is an attorney with Gallagher, Villeneuve and DeGeer, in Damariscotta, where he focuses on family law and all aspects of estate planning and preservation.
-Tim and his wife Marcia live in Waldoboro, where they enjoy spending time with grandchildren, camping, bicycle riding, and playing in the snow.
+Tim now lives in Portland, where he enjoys spending time with close friends and grandchildren, hiking, bicycle riding, and playing in the snow.

 Ellen Barnum (secretary) was born and raised in Connecticut, where she earned a degree in graphic design from the University of Hartford.
 She lived out west with her husband, Wilt, and three sons for many years before moving to Maine in 2006, drawn back east by love for New England and, particularly, the Maine Coast.
 She has worked in graphic design, the airline industry, for an architectural design firm, in banking, and now works as a real estate paralegal with Gallagher Villeneuve & DeGeer, PLLC in Damariscotta.
 She originally came to be associated with Inn Along the Way as the recording secretary for the Board of Directors, a role which she still holds, and is honored to join the Board as a member.